Wednesday 28 June 2006

 Highlights: The Palace of the Popes (Avignon), bustling Las Ramas (Barcelona)

 Travelling from Nice to Barcelona we stopped off at Avignon, France for a short period.
 Avignon was the home of the Popes during the 14th century after Rome become too risky.
-The Palace of the Popes is magnificent however it ´s design shows that the Popes of that day were very worried about being attacked.
+The Palace of the Popes is magnificent however it’s design shows that the Popes of that day were very worried about being attacked.
 Avignon also has a bridge dating from 1177 (Pont St Benezet) that is now only half standing after falling down about 8 times they decided to stop rebuilding.

 Given I only got into town late (7.30 pm) I only had time to head down to the famous Las Rambas.
 Walking down this street I saw basically everything you can imagine, busters, hustlers, painters, pickpockets (they were targeting Americans tourist) and sex workers.
-The sex workers actually grab you and try to get you to follow them, very pushy women actually, it seems no doesn’t mean no to them.
+The sex workers actually grab you and try to get you to follow them, very pushy women actually, it seems ‘no’ doesn’t mean ‘no’ to them.

 I also walked past a McDonalds which does sell beer with the Big Mac so Pulp Fiction was right and I just had to order a Maccas meal and beer :).
 The hostel is actually very good but the air conditioning doesn’t work.
 It will be a long hot night.